 The establishment of a research agenda and framework for Sceilg Mhichíl, which will identify and prioritise research themes for the future, is a primary objective of the plan.
-Over the past 20 years extensive research has been carried out in conjunction with archaeological investigations and conservation works.
-This has included research on the early monastic history of the island, folklore, geology, quarrying, water management, building history, the development of drystone technology, the chronology of the island, analysis of human and faunal remains and palaeoenvironmental analysis.
-Future research will also include the history of the lighthouses and their story on the island.
+Over the past 20 years extensive research has been carried out, in conjunction with archaeological investigations and conservation works.
+This has included research on the early history of the island, folklore, geology, quarrying, water management, building history, the development of drystone technology, the chronology of the site, analysis of human and faunal remains and palaeoenvironmental analysis.
 The results of this research will inform the proposed research framework.
-DHLGH and the OPW will jointly commission its development.
+DHLGH and OPW will jointly commission its development.

-- A11.1 Support any relevant national research programmes. - A11.2 Establish a research framework that would encourage involvement from third-level institutions and other interested parties. - A11.3 Complete the research programme on geology and historic quarrying. - A11.4 Complete research on water collection and management. - A11.5 Complete the programme of vegetation surveys and investigation of plant species that may have been cultivated by the monks. - A11.6 Complete research into the development of drystone construction based on the work being carried out on the monastic structures.

-- A11.7 Enhance visitors' experience of the island by supporting research and ensuring that the results are disseminated. - A11.8 Research programmes will be staggered to prevent programmes from occurring simultaneously within the same location on Sceilg Mhichíl.
+- A11.1 Support any relevant national research programmes. - A11.2 Establish a research framework that would encourage involvement from third-level institutions and other interested parties. - A11.3 Complete the research programme on geology and historic quarrying. - A11.4 Complete research on water collection and management. - A11.5 Complete the programme of vegetation surveys and investigation of plant species that may have been cultivated by the monks. - A11.6 Complete research into the development of drystone construction based on the work being carried out on the monastic structures. - A11.7 Enhance visitors' experience of the island by supporting research and ensuring that the results are disseminated.